docopt/docopt.org/index.md

-`docopt` implementation will extract all that information and generate a command-line arguments parser, with text of the example above being the help-message, which is shown to a user when the program is invoked with `-h` or `--help` options.
+`docopt` implementation will extract all that information and generate a command-line arguments parser, with text of the example above being the help message, which is shown to a user when the program is invoked with `-h` or `--help` options.

 Usage patterns